epferrari/dotfiles/README.md

 # Kurt Preston Dot Files

-Provides an organized, version controlled, portable system configuration for *nix systems (including OSs).
-In includes shell customizations and aliases, as well as custom VI commands and plugins.
+Provides an organized, version controlled, portable system configuration for *nix systems (including MacOS).
+Notably, in includes shell customizations and aliases, as well as custom VI commands and plugins.

 ## Installation